geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 I mean, EQ value works like this too, where the subtleties here become, okay, we add another drive, what happens?
 Yeah, that's basically the problem with crush.
 Yeah.
-When you...
+When you..
 Start scaling it up.
 Like, after you've already done a deployment, you have to replace everything.
 Yeah, let's avoid that.
-I don't know if we can...
+I don't know if we can..
 Yeah, and then the way people usually solve this is they spin up a metadata server, and then that tells you where everything is placed.
 So those are the two categories of distributed cloud systems.
 A metadata server is okay.
 I just don't want to have to require for each hash to hit some central server to say where that actual hash is stored.
 I mean, that's usually the solution.
-Oh...
+Oh..
-Like basically all the big ones are either metadata server or you have...
+Like basically all the big ones are either metadata server or you have..
 Big rebalance issues?
 Yeah.
 Maybe big rebalance issues is okay then.
 Because that metadata server has to be so high throughput.
 It's not that high throughput.
 The blocks are generally smaller and you can cache a lot of the stuff on the client.
-And then if we lose the metadata server...
+And then if we lose the metadata server..
 Yeah, and that's where it gets complicated.
 We're going to do backups and then there's state that can be out of sync.
 Oh, what a nightmare.
 Connection seems stable now with Tinyuser.